Verona Arena: Other events

 Il Volo performing on the Arena stage in 2017.

 In music, the Arena of Verona has historically hosted the finals of the Festivalbar, and since 2017, it has been the venue for the annual Power Hits Estate, an awards event organized by RTL 102.5.
 It has also welcomed numerous pop concerts, leveraging the prestige of this unique open-air theatre, featuring a wide array of Italian and international artists.
 Zucchero Fornaciari holds the record for fourteen consecutive performances.

 The Verona amphitheatre hosted the final of the 1970 edition of the television program Games Without Borders.

-In sports, the Arena has served as the finish line for the final stage of the Giro d’Italia in the 1981, 1984, 2010, 2019, and 2022 editions.
-On May 23, 1988, at the twilight of the Cold War, it hosted a historic friendly volleyball match between the men’s national teams of the United States and the Soviet Union.
-On August 15, 2023, it welcomed the opening match of the 2023 Women’s European Volleyball Championship between Italy and Romania.
-In 2026, the Arena will host the closing ceremony of the Winter Olympics and the opening ceremony of the Winter Paralympics for the Milan-Cortina d’Ampezzo 2026.
+In sports, the Arena has served as the finish line for the final stage of the Giro d'Italia in the 1981, 1984, 2010, 2019, and 2022 editions.
+In May 1988, at the twilight of the Cold War, it hosted a historic friendly volleyball match between the men's national teams of the United States and the Soviet Union.
+In August 2023, it welcomed the opening match of the 2023 Women’s European Volleyball Championship between Italy and Romania.
+In 2026, the Arena hosted the closing ceremony of the Winter Olympics and the opening ceremony of the Winter Paralympics.
+Preparations for both events included renovations to improve safety and accessibility.

-The amphitheatre in its urban context

 The Verona amphitheatre was constructed approximately 70–80 meters from the Republican city walls, facing the southern corner of the city’s fortifications.
 This positioning indicates it was not part of the original city plan, much like the Theatrum Veronense.
 The mid-1st century BC, when the city was refounded within the Adige’s bend, was a time of civil wars, making it impractical to build such a massive structure near the walls, which would have compromised the defensive system.

 Thus, it is deduced that the amphitheatre was erected during a period of peace, likely coinciding with the onset of the imperial era.
 Supporting this, in the 3rd century, amid the crisis, military anarchy, and barbarian invasions, Emperor Gallienus deemed it necessary to build a new wall incorporating the Arena.